toddeTV/gltf-type-toolkit/README.md

 ## project overview

 This plugin scans all model files in the project source, deconstructs the glTF JSON representation, and places generated type files next to them.
-It uses [three.js](https://github.com/mrdoob/three.js/) to parse the glTF files, including modifications like path resolutions etc.
+It creates [three.js](https://github.com/mrdoob/three.js/) types and uses it internally to parse the glTF files, including modifications like path resolutions etc.

 With this plugin you get: